CELMA-project/CELMA/README.md

 * parameters: Calculation of typical parameters
 * toolbox: Scripts and functions which are not essential to the runs

-Branch: master - Running and stable with latest BOUT-dev commit
+Branch: master - Running and stable with latest BOUT-dev commit (BOUT++ 3)